 WhaT WhiTegrass Offers

 We sell new and used ski gear of just about every type!
-Skis, bindings, boots, poles, gaiters and accessories like skins and various base care products.
+Skis, bindings, boots, poles, and accessories like skins and various base care products.
 We invite you to try it before you buy it with our rental fleet.
+Due to present supply shortages we may not be able to sell.

 Beef up your setup - we also carry metal-edged skis by Rossi, Madshus, Alpina, Voile and Fischer, plastic boots by Scott and Scarpa and adjustable poles by Black Diamond.